simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-movies/index.en.md

 ## Introduction

-Cybersecurity is an ever-evolving field, and staying updated with the latest trends and threats is vital.
+Cybersecurity is an rapidly changing field, and staying updated with the latest trends and threats is vital.
 What better way to do this than by watching movies that depict the world of hackers, cybercriminals, and security experts?

 Jokes aside, some of these may not be accurate depictions, but that doesn't mean we can't still enjoy them.